What are the different types of heart diagnostics tools?

 A Treadmill Stress Test records the heart's electrical activity during exercise.
 Electrodes will be placed on your chest (the same as for an ECG), and you will be asked to walk on a treadmill.
 The speed and incline of the treadmill will increase in, usually, 3-minute increments.
 Your blood pressure and ECG will be monitored continuously.
 During the test, a cardiologist and technicians are present.
 The cardiologist will observe any changes in the ECG or symptoms that you might have during the test.
 The cardiologist will have you exercise until you reach a predetermined heart rate (Target Heart Rate) or become too tired to continue testing.

 The TST will help the physician evaluate your cardiac condition in regard to irregular heart rhythms, decreased supply of blood and oxygen to the heart with exercise, how hard the heart can work before symptoms develop, how quickly the heart recovers after exercise, your cardiovascular conditioning, and what percent of the target heart rate you reach.
 This test must be ordered by a physician.
 It usually takes about one hour from hook-up to finish.
 For preparation, you should have no Beta-blockers, digitalis, calcium channel blockers for 48 hours, or as directed by physician.

 What is a Stress Echocardiogram (Stress ECHO)?

 A Stress ECHO must be ordered by a physician and usually takes 60-90 minutes.
-For preparation, the patient should have no Beta-blockers, digitalis, or calcium channel blockers for 48 hours prior to the exam.
+For preparation, you should have no Beta-blockers, digitalis, or calcium channel blockers for 48 hours prior to the exam.
 He or she should have no caffeine for 24 hours, should not smoke for six hours and should wear comfortable walking shoes and clothes.
-The patient should arrive 30 minutes prior to the appointment time and use the Park Avenue entrance.
+You should arrive 30 minutes prior to the appointment time and use the Park Avenue entrance.